 Growing up in a thirteen-room farmhouse in Gray, Maine, walks in the woods and fields were a daily adventure.
-These walks provided opportunity to contemplate the beauty of nature and marvel at the world around me.
+These walks provided opportunity to contemplate the beauty of nature, existence and marvel at the gifts mother earth had provided us.
 I am still inspired by the organic, calming shapes in nature, the flowing lines of ocean beaches, bark on trees, and cloud formations.

 My love of working with my hands and with needle and thread comes from my grandmother and my mother.
 They sewed our clothes, knit sweaters, braided rugs, and embroidered clothing.